Shooting spree suspect’s killing of Michael Swinyard described in detail in self-published book

 Police and federal officials admit to having investigated McLeod in the years between the book’s publication in 2018 and the shooting spree, but no charges were filed against him.

-In addition to the murder of Swinyard, McLeod’s wrote about many people and businesses that actually exist, including names that match other people who may have been targeted during his shooting spree.
+In addition to the murder of Swinyard, McLeod wrote about many people and businesses that actually exist, including names that match other people who may have been targeted during his shooting spree.